bootstrapworld/codemirror-blocks/README.md

 ### Style Your Blocks
 CMB provides [default CSS styling](https://github.com/bootstrapworld/codemirror-blocks/blob/master/src/less/default-style.less) for all node types, but you can always add your own!
 Add a `style.less` file that overrides the built-in styles, providing your own "look and feel" using standard CSS.

-Obviously, if you've added new AST node types, you'll have to provide the styling yourself!
+Obviously, if you've added new AST node types, you'll have to provide the styling for those yourself!

 ### Write Your Tests